ibm-cloud-docs/devsecops/devsecops-release-notes.md

 {: #devsecops-open-v10.23.0-open-v9.42.0}

-Enhanced evidence collection to branch protection checks :   Added a new cli option `--branch-protection-settings-output-path` to `cocoa check pull-request-status` command to collect the branch protection checks in the form of a json file
+Enhanced evidence collection to branch protection checks :   The `cocoa check pull-request-status` command now supports the `--branch-protection-settings-output-path` option to collect branch protection checks in a JSON file.

 ### Updates for DevSecOps version - open-v9.41.0 and open-v10.22.0
 {: #devsecops-open-v10.22.0-open-v9.41.0}